Signatures of graphs for bicommutative Hopf algebras: Isomorphisms to the polynomial Hopf algebra on connected graphs

 Recall now that $\varphi\otimes\varphi: (A_1\otimes A_1,m_{A_1 \otimes A_1}) \to (A_2\otimes A_2,m_{A_2 \otimes A_2})$ is an algebra homomorphism.
 The former expression reduces to the following by the bialgebra compatibility of $\Delta_1$ and $m_1$.

 \end{proof}

-An important consequence of these results is that we only need to define a function in the primitive elements to obtain Hopf algebra homomorphisms.
+An important consequence of these results is that we only need to define a function on the primitive elements to obtain Hopf algebra homomorphisms.
 Even more, linear isomorphisms on primitive elements extend to Hopf algebra isomorphisms.
+The main idea is that linear combination of generators can be generators, e.g. $\Q[x+y,x-y]=\Q[x,y]$.